Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Staying overnight in Skógar

-The benefit of staying in Skógar the night before is that you can explore the waterfall at leisure in the endless evening, without the usual crowds during daytime.
 When I was at Skógafoss in 2006, I had to wait for nearly half an hour for some people to arrive, so I could ask them to take a picture of me in front of the rainbow waterfall.
+Nowadays it’s no longer like that.

 The way up to Fimmvörðuháls

-Beside Skógafoss there’s now a comfortable set of iron staircases going up to the ridge above, complete with a lookout platform for some great views onto the mighty waterfall.
+Next to Skógafoss there’s now a comfortable set of iron staircases going up to the ridge above, complete with a lookout platform for some great views onto the mighty waterfall.
 Beyond here, the track starts gradually sloping up the mountain.

 It leads across lush green pastures along the east banks of the Skóga river, plunging down all the way from the Eyjafjallajökull glacier.
 The river is filled with countless bubbling waterfalls, interspersed with many lookout points into crumbly gorges.
+The first section of the Fimmvörðuháls hike is also known as the Waterfall Way.

 Bridge to the upper parts of Fimmvörðuháls.